 1

-Call the POST /nps/withdraw API, passing the recipient address, amount, chain, and token.
+Call the POST /nps/withdraw/onchain API, passing the recipient on-chain address, amount, chain, and token.

 {